 Kumbh Mela is held in Uttarakhand’s most sacred city Haridwar and is organized on the banks of River Ganga.
 It is believed that a holy dip in Ganga cleanses all sins.
 The festival is attended by several devotees from all parts of India and across the globe.

-Maha Kumbh, January 2021 is all set to be organized in Haridwar with some Standard Operating Procedures (SOPs) and guidelines by the Uttarakhand Government.
+Maha Kumbh is all set to be organized in Haridwar with some Standard Operating Procedures (SOPs) and guidelines by the Uttarakhand Government.
 An action plan has been devised for garbage disposal and maintaining cleanliness.
 They also decided to take some strict steps to control overcrowding.
-This grand religious fair will be completely different this time due to the ongoing contagious COVID-19 pandemic.
+However, this grand religious fair will be completely different due to the ongoing contagious COVID-19 pandemic.

 - A limited number of pilgrims will be allowed.

 - Following social distancing, norms are also compulsory.